Lesson video

 For what happened.

-Then experimented with ingredients and invented my own firework.
+(mouse clicks) Then, experimented with ingredients and invented my own firework.

-Felt so proud of my achievement.
+(mouse clicks) Felt so proud of my achievement, thrilling to watch.

-You'll notice that in these notes there are lots of pieces of key vocabulary linked to the events and Lila's thoughts and feelings.
+You'll notice that in these notes, there are lots of pieces of key vocabulary linked to the events and Lila's thoughts and feelings.

 And they are written in note format, not in full sentences.